Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Discussion

 There are some important aspects of the proposed SGLD algorithms that require further investigation.
-First, while our convergence theory for the pigeonhole SGLD algorithm is derived under general model assumptions, it would be of interest to investigate the exact theoretical convergence rates under refined model setups, such as when the crossed mixed effects model is correctly specified.
-To achieve this, new Bayesian posterior contraction theory needs to be developed first to reveal how fast the posterior distribution of model parameters concentrates around the true parameter with the increasing sample size $N$.
-Second, it would be important to understand how the different missing patterns of observations in the data matrix $\Yb$ will affect the convergence and computational efficiency of pigeonhole SGLD.
-Third, developing theoretical guidance on choosing the step sizes for different variance components, missing patterns, and the growing numbers of rows and columns is of great value for practical implementation.
-Fourth, besides SGLD, it is worth exploring other SGMCMC algorithms such as the various versions of stochastic gradient Hamiltonian Monte Carlo algorithms (\citealt{Maetal15}) for the crossed mixed effects model.
-Finally, given that most e-commerce datasets consist of categorical ratings, it will be of interest to replace the continuous responses in the model \eqref{eq:lme} by a generalized linear model with either logit or probit link for categorical responses, and study the similar subset-based Bayesian algorithms for such models.
-We hope to explore more on these directions for future research.
+First, while our convergence theory is derived under general model assumptions, it would be of interest to investigate the exact theoretical convergence rates when the crossed mixed effects model is correctly specified, which requires a new Bayesian posterior contraction theory for dependent data in the crossed mixed effects model.
+Second, it would be important to understand how different missing patterns of observations in the data matrix $\Yb$ will affect the convergence and computational efficiency of the pigeonhole SGLD, which may further provide guidance on the choice of step sizes.
+Third, besides the SGLD, it is worth exploring other more efficient SGMCMC algorithms for the crossed mixed effects model, such as the various versions of stochastic variance reduced gradient and stochastic gradient Hamiltonian Monte Carlo (\citealt{ma2015complete, Xuetal2018, Zouetal2019}).
+Finally, given that most e-commerce datasets consist of categorical ratings, it will be of interest to replace the continuous responses in the model \eqref{eq:lme} with a generalized linear model with either a logistic or probit link for categorical responses, and study the similar subset-based Bayesian algorithms for such models.
+We hope to explore these directions in future research.

-{ \bf Acknowledgement} The research is supported by the Singapore Ministry of Education Academic Research Funds Tier 1 Grant A-0004822-00-00.
+{ \bf Acknowledgement} The authors would like to thank the anonymous referees, an Associate Editor and the Editor for their constructive comments that improved the quality of this paper.
+The research is supported by the Singapore Ministry of Education Academic Research Funds Tier 1 Grants A-0004822-00-00 and A-8002495-00-00.